CSC-433-533-UoA-Spring-2023/assingment-1-undergrads-bbamberg/README.md

 Description:
 This program processes a ppm image file and rotates it counter-clockwise using translation, scaling, and rotation matrices.
-As the image rotates, it will also scale to ensure that clipping at the edges of the image don't occur, which was done for bonus credit on top of the undergraduate requirements.
+As the image rotates, it will also scale to ensure that clipping at the edges of the image doesn't occur, which was done for bonus credit on top of the undergraduate requirements.

 There are no known errors in this program.